Do military motorcycles and e-bikes have a future in the British Army, a few thoughts on the subject.

 If safe, rapidly moving a medic with basic supplies to a casualty might provide options for casualty stabilisation.

-Those roles are familiar, and each has historical precedent, they might be covered by quad ATVs or on foot today, so additional speed and mobility afforded by two wheels can only be advantageous.
+Those roles are familiar, and each has historical precedent, they might be covered by quad ATVs or on foot today, so the additional speed and mobility afforded by two wheels can only be advantageous.

 Without falling into the trap of stating the obvious, no motorcycle can outrun a bullet, and speed versus protection is an important factor to consider.